vlebovitz/vlebovitz/README.md

 - 👋 Hi, I’m Vincent or @vlebovitz
 - I’m interested in Data Science and the application of AI/ML systems at scale
 - Graduated with a  Bachelor's degree in Computational Engineering from the University of Texas in Austin (Hook EM!)
-- Currently working at JPMorgan in NYC where I focus on building Liink, a blockchain-based infrastructure of payment solutions
+- Currently working at JPMorgan in NYC where I focus on using analytics to understand consumer behavior across an abundance of datasets
 - I’m looking to collaborate on projects where I am challenged to think critically and solve large scale issues
 - 📫 You can reach me at my email vlebovitz@utexas.edu